 In conclusion, we would recommend SOLID if you are after a quick and easy drum machine to add acoustic grooves to your tracks.
 It’s moderately priced and offers excellent sounds, and the new multi-out feature makes it considerably more usable.

-4. Thenatan TRAX Review
+6. Thenatan TRAX

 This plugin is a spicy rompler with every drum sound you’d need for your next beat.